Andreas Gursky

-Andreas Gursky (born 15 January 1955) is a German artist and a former professor at the Kunstakademie Düsseldorf, Germany.
+Andreas Gursky (born 15 January 1955) is a German artist best known for his photography.
+He is a former professor at the Kunstakademie Düsseldorf, Germany.

 He is known for his large-scale colour photographs of architecture, landscapes and contemporary life—crowds, consumer goods and the infrastructures of global capitalism—combining methodical observation with digital construction to achieve an all-over, hyper-detailed image field.
 His works reach some of the highest prices in the art market.
 His photograph Rhein II was sold at Christie's for $4,338,500 on 8 November 2011.
 At the time it was the most expensive photograph ever sold at auction, and it remains the most expensive photograph by a living photographer.

 He was also involved in the establishment of the Deutsches Fotoinstitut (German Institute for Photography) in Düsseldorf, the first national institution for photography in Germany.

 Early life and education

 Gursky was born in Leipzig, East Germany, in 1955.
 He was the son of photographer Willy Gursky (1921–2016) and the grandson of photographer Hans Gursky (1890–1969).
 His family relocated to West Germany, moving to Essen and then Düsseldorf by the end of 1957.
 Between 1981 and 1987, he studied at the Kunstakademie Düsseldorf, where he was a student of Bernd Becher.
 Earlier, from 1978 to 1981, he had studied visual communication with a focus on photography at the Folkwang University of the Arts in Essen (then Folkwangschule/Universität Gesamthochschule Essen) under photographers Otto Steinert and Michael Schmidt.